China Train Travel Tips

-It is advised to arrive at the station an hour before scheduled departure time for security check, finding the waiting room, ticket check and boarding, etc. If you are going to pick up tickets at the station or travel during a peak season like Chinese New Year, it is advisable to be there at least two hours earlier.
+It is advised to arrive at the station an hour before scheduled departure time for security check, finding the waiting room, ticket check and boarding, etc. If you are going to pick up tickets at the station or travel during a peak season like Chinese New Year, it is advisable to be there at least 1.5 hours earlier.

 How to Take the Train in China

 Facts on China Train Travel - A Beginner's Guide

 There may be more than one railway station in your departure or arrival cities.
 For instance, Beijing has Beijing Railway Station, Beijing West, Beijing South and Beijing North.
 Make sure you go to or get off at the right one.
 The departure and arrival stations are stated clearly on the ticket.